ItCameFr0mMars/mass-translator/README.md

 ## Contributing
-Please open a issue or pull request!
+Please open an issue or pull request!